isomerpages/nlb-biblioasia/_topics/Medicine.md

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-9/issue-4/jan-march-2014/overseas-chinese">Singapore Men of Science and Medicine in China (1911–1949)</a>
 <p>Wayne Soon sheds light on the enduring and underrated legacy of Overseas Chinese doctors such as Lim Boon Keng and Robert Lim on China’s medical institutions.</p>

+#### <a style="text-decoration: none; font-weight: bold;" href="/vol-15/issue-2/jul-sep-2019/medical-services">Doctor, Doctor!: Singapore’s Medical Services</a>
+Milestones in Singapore’s medical scene – among other subjects – are captured through fascinating oral history narratives in a new book written by Cheong Suk-Wai and published by the National Archives of Singapore.

+#### <a style="text-decoration: none; font-weight: bold;" href="/vol-16/issue-1/apr-jun-2020/leprosy">Leprosy: A Story of Suffering, But Also of Hope</a>
+People struck with leprosy were shunned and forced to live in isolation at the Trafalgar Home in Yio Chu Kang.
+Danielle Lim tracks the history of this disfiguring disease in Singapore.

 <hr>